LiuJonathan/HealBarsClassic/ReadMe.md

-For those unfamiliar with github, download this as a zip using the button at the top right of the file list and install like any other addon.
+For those unfamiliar with github, click on the releases tab above the file list and download HealComm.zip.
+You can also click the green download button, but that is not guarenteed to be a stable version.

-Original work by the creator of Luna Unit Frames.
+Original work by the creator of Luna Unit Frames. https://github.com/Aviana/LunaUnitFrames

 Not fully tested.
+Not compatible with plugins still using LibClassicHealComm-1.0